Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Entity Run, Not the Document Pool, Determines Effectiveness

 If the inconsistency is not architectural, the natural question is whether it depends on how the entity signal is constructed.
 Table~\ref{tab:supervision_ladder} answers this by fixing the document ranking architecture at QDER and varying only the entity run source.

-The binary-derived entity run collapses from conditional MAP 0.608 to open-world MAP 0.294 --- a gap of 0.314 points, larger than BM25's absolute MAP.
-The LLM CER, LLM CER+IDF, Consensus, and LGBM runs show almost no conditional/open-world gap.
-But the absence of collapse is not the same as strong open-world performance: these runs achieve open-world MAP between 0.306 and 0.343, only modestly above BM25.
+The binary-derived entity run collapses from MAP 0.608 under leaked supervision to 0.294 under clean supervision---a gap of 0.314 points, larger than BM25's absolute MAP.
+The LLM CER, LLM CER+IDF, Consensus, and LGBM runs are constructed without relevance judgments and so admit no leaked variant; for these, the two columns differ only in whether the document pool is restricted, and the difference is at most 0.010 MAP.
+The absence of collapse is not the same as strong effectiveness: these runs reach MAP between 0.306 and 0.343, only modestly above BM25.

 This reveals the underlying tension directly.
-Narrow, high-precision entity runs produce large conditional gains but cover too few relevant documents to survive open-world evaluation.
-Broad entity runs eliminate the gap because their selected entities appear across most of the candidate pool, making the two evaluation regimes nearly identical --- but that same breadth dilutes discriminative power.
-The inconsistency is therefore a property of the entity signal, not of the architecture.
-Strong conditional results and stable open-world results reflect opposite ends of the same coverage--discrimination tradeoff.
+Entity runs that the judgments identify are narrow and highly discriminative, but cover too few relevant documents to help once those judgments are withdrawn.
+Entity runs recoverable without judgments are broad enough to cover most of the candidate pool, but that same breadth dilutes discriminative power.
+The inconsistency is therefore a property of the entity signal, not of the architecture, and the two regimes sit at opposite ends of the same coverage--discrimination tradeoff.